Remi-dee/trellolite/README.md

 # Trellolite App
 Trellolite is a lightweight Trello clone that allows users to set tasks and organize them in columns with draggable features.
-The app is built using Next.js, TypeScript, Tailwind CSS, Appwrite, React Beautiful DND, Hero Icon, Avatar, and OpenAI GPT for task summary generation.
+The app is built using Next.js, TypeScript, Tailwind CSS, Appwrite, Zustand for task state management, React Beautiful DND, Hero Icon, Avatar, and OpenAI GPT for task summary generation.
 It provides a simple and efficient user interface for task management and organization, making it easy for users to stay productive and on top of their tasks.

 # Features
 ## MVP